 Nursery/Reception Y1 & Y2 Y3, Y4, Y5 & Y6 1.
 Verbal reminder 6.
 Warning 11.
 Warning 2.
 Spoken to by an adult away 7.
 Final warning 12.
 Final warning from the other children 8.
 5 mins on the thinking chair 13.
 5 mins time out in a class in 3.
 5 mins on the thinking chair 9.
 Sent to Phase Co-ordinator the same phase 4.
 Spoken to by Phase Co- to complete work 14.
 Sent to Phase Co-ordinator ordinator 10.
 Sent to Assistant Principal to complete work 5.
 Sent to Assistant Principal 15.
-Sent to Assistant Principal Beha Behaviour from step 3 and above nts Behaviour from step 3 Behaviour from step 3 and above will l will be recorded on CPOMS by the above will be recorded on will be recorded on CPOMS by adult who deals with the incident CPO MS by the adult who deals ult who deals adult who deals with the inc initially. with the incident initially. initially.
-Parents will be informed from Parents will be informed from Parents will be informed nts will be informed from step 4. step 4. step 4.
-4.
+Sent to Assistant Principal Beha aviour from step 3 and above Parents Behaviour from step 3 Behaviour from step 3 and above will l be recorded on CPOMS by the and above will be recorded on will be recorded on CPOMS by the adul adult who deals with the incident CPOMS by the adult who deals adult who deals with the incident initially. with the incident initially. initially.
+Parents will be informed from Parents will be informed from Parents will be informed from step 4. step 4. step 4.